Do I need a Cohabitation Agreement?

 A cohabitation agreement sets out what arrangements should be made if a couple separates.

-Shared responsibilities and assets are typically included, like property, joint debt, or even any pets.
+Shared responsibilities and assets are typically included, like property, joint debt, or pets.

 The following information should be included in a cohabitation agreement: